Cyprus blocking EU sanctions on Belarus

 Two situations

-The Belarus situation has seen thousands of pro-democracy activists arrested, beaten, and tortured.
+The Belarus crisis has seen thousands of pro-democracy activists arrested, beaten, and tortured.

 The Mediterranean one has seen Turkey send a military convoy into waters near a Greek island, prompting Greece to scramble its navy.